-ARM Compiler 5 option ARM Compiler 6 option Description enum_is_int -fno-short-enums, - fshort-enums Sets the minimum size of an enumeration type.
+ARM Compiler 5 option ARM Compiler 6 option Description enum_is_int -fno-short-enums,- fshort-enums Sets the minimum size of an enumeration type.
 By default ARM Compiler 5 does not set a minimum size.
 By default ARM Compiler 6 uses -fno-short-enums to set the minimum size to 32-bit. forceline No equivalent.
 Forces aggressive inlining of functions.
-ARM Compiler 6 automatically decides whether to inline functions depending on the optimization level. fpmode=std This is the default.
-Provides IEEE-compliant code with no IEEE exceptions, NaNs, and Infinities.
-Denormals are sign preserving. fpmode=fast -ffast-math Similar to the default behavior, but also performs aggressive floating-point optimizations and therefore it is not IEEE-compliant. fpmode=ieee_full -fno-fast-math Provides full IEEE support, including exceptions. fpmode=ieee_fixed There are no supported There might be community features that provide these IEEE fpmode=ieee_no_fenv equivalent options. floating-point modes. fpu For examplefpu=fpv5_d16 -mfpu For example - mfpu=fpv5-d16 Specifies the target FPU architecture.
-Note fpu=none checks the source code for floating-point operations, and if any are found it produces an error mfpu=none prevents the compiler from using hardware-based floating-point functions.
+ARM Compiler 6 automatically decides whether to inline functions depending on the optimization level. fpmode=std -ffp-mode=std Provides IEEE-compliant code with no IEEE exceptions, NaNs, and Infinities.
+Denormals are sign preserving.
+This is the default. fpmode=fast -ffp-mode=fast Similar to the default behavior, but also performs aggressive floating-point optimizations and therefore it is not IEEE-compliant. fpmode=ieee_full -ffp-mode=full Provides full IEEE support, including exceptions. fpmode=ieee_fixed fpmode=ieee_no_fenv There are no supported equivalent options.
+There might be community features that provide these IEEE floating-point modes. fpu -mfpu Specifies the target FPU architecture.
+For examplefpu=fpv5_d16 For example - mfpu=fpv5-d16 Note - Note operations, and if any are found it produces an error mfpu=none prevents the compiler from using hardware-based floating-point functions.
 If the compiler encounters floating-point types in the source code, it uses software-based floating-point library functions.
 The option values might be different.
 For example fpv5_d16 in ARM Compiler 5 is equivalent to fpv5-d16 in ARM Compiler 6, and targets the FPv5-D16 floating-point extension. -I -I Adds the specified directories to the list of places that are searched to find included files. ignore_missing_headers -MG Prints dependency lines for header files even if the header files are missing. inline Default at -02 and -03.
 There is no equivalent of theinline option.
-ARM Compiler 6 automatically decides whether to inline functions at optimization levels -02 and -03. -J -isystem Adds the specified directories to the list of places that are searched to find included system header files. -L -Xlinker Specifies command-line options to pass to the linker when a link step is being performed after compilation. licretry No equivalent.
-There is no equivalent of thelicretry option.
-The ARM Compiler 6 tools automatically retry failed attempts to obtain a license.
+ARM Compiler 6 automatically decides whether to inline functions at optimization levels -02 and -03. -J -isystem Adds the specified directories to the list of places that are searched to find included system header files. -L -Xlinker Specifies command-line options to pass to the linker when a link step is being performed after compilation.